RSS

 Security researchers recently disclosed the vulnerability CVE-2021-44228 in Apache’s log4j, which is a common Java-based library used for logging purposes Sysdig is using an alternative framework for logging called Logback.
 The logback framework isn’t vulnerable to this issue.

 Sysdig components include a log4j library in our standard distribution that was vulnerable.
-This library is included for compatibility reasons only, is not used for primary logging, and our security team has determined we are not vulnerable based on our application architecture and existing mitigating controls.
+This library is included for compatibility reasons only and is not used for primary logging.
+Sysdig has determined that our products are not vulnerable based on our application architecture and mitigating controls.

 We have released a patch version of our self hosted-software which upgrades the vulnerable version of log4j or adds additional mitigating controls suggested by vendors.